2sic/2sxc/ToSIC_SexyContent/Docs-Generator/how-to/dynamic-code/object-edit.md

 1. **Edit Context Information** for advanced use cases

     1. `Edit.ContextAttributes(...)`
     creates Context-Information for other edit-functionality.
-This is advanced, and currently only needed for @Concepts.InnerContent) - read about it on [Razor Edit.ContextAttributes](Razor-Edit.ContextAttributes)
+This is advanced, and currently only needed for @Concepts.InnerContent) - read about it on [Razor Edit.ContextAttributes](xref:Razor.ContextAttributes]